Professor of Film & Television Studies

 I was Co-Investigator on the AHRC-funded project ‘A History of Television for Women in Britain, 1947-1989’, running between Warwick and De Montfort University, 2010-2014, with Rachel Moseley (Warwick) and Helen Wood (Leicester University).
 The project brought together archival and audience research methods in order to map this untold history and explore women viewers’ memories of the television that has been addressed to them.
 The project was awarded the 2012 Arts Impact Award for public engagement with its Pop-Up TV Pop Shop in Coventry City Centre.

-I co-initiated and consulted on the large-scale touring exhibition The Story of Cildren's Television, From 1946 to Now which was curated by colleagues at the Herbert Art Gallery and Museum which toured the UK from May 2015 until March 2017, and for which Rachel Moseley and I won the University of Warwick's Community Contribution award.
-In 2016 I began work on a monograph entitled Television/Death, which looks at television's handling of death, dying and the dead.
-In relation to this project I have work coming out on the representation of assisted dying on television, the spectre of Jimmy Savile on/in the BBC, and the recent cycle of ghost dramas on UK television.
+I co-initiated and consulted on the large-scale touring exhibition The Story of Children's Television, From 1946 to Now which was curated by colleagues at the Herbert Art Gallery and Museum which toured the UK from May 2015 until March 2017, and for which Rachel Moseley and I won the University of Warwick's Community Contribution award.
+In 2016 I began work on a monograph entitled Television/Death (Edinburgh University Press, forthcoming), which looks at television's handling of death, dying and the dead.
+In relation to this project I have recently published work on the representation of assisted dying on television, the spectre of Jimmy Savile on/in the BBC, and the recent cycle of ghost dramas on UK television.

 Gothic Television (Manchester University Press, 2006).